The areas that TDR can and can’t help with are set out in the scheme’s Terms of Reference and in codes that apply to the telecommunications sector.

 Full details of types of disputes covered, and exclusions, can be found in the TDRL Terms of Reference, the 111 Contact Code and the Copper Withdrawal Code.

-If TDR is unable to help with your issue, other organisations listed under Helpful links may be helpful.
+If TDR is unable to help with your issue, other organisations listed under Helpful links may be useful.